 Hailing from Nigeria West Africa, I would be lying if I say I wasn’t influenced by a culture that started in The Bronx, New York City.
-Even before the internet was dominating the Music Industry, I had access to cable television and it’s few music channels like channel O which unfortunately does not exist anymore, and every evenings’ recorded programs from BET.
+Even before the internet was dominating the Music Industry, I had access to cable television and a few music channels like channel O which unfortunately does not exist anymore, and every evening’s recorded programs from BET.

-Starting from The Bronx New York, Hip Hop has gradually grown from Regional to National and is increasingly becoming more of a Universal Culture with people from all over the world partaking in all it’s forms; from Djing, to Graffiti to Mcing and breakdancing, the world has accepted Hip Hop in it’s purest form.
+Starting in The Bronx New York, Hip Hop has gradually grown from Regional to National and is increasingly becoming more of a Universal Culture with people from all over the world partaking in all its forms; from Djing to Graffiti to Mcing and breakdancing, the world has accepted Hip Hop in its purest form.

 As the music enthusiast that I am, I constantly find myself surfing the internet for new music, and through platforms like Soundcloud, I have come across various Hip Hop artists from different countries and continents that embody the essence of Hip Hop.
 From France to Germany to Morocco to even Iran where it is illegal to rap, you could get 12 years for rapping over there, but that has not stopped Hip Hop from thriving in the underground.
 It’s a fact that a lot of countries in Europe, Asia, and Africa have demographics of people who consume Mainstream and Independent/Underground Hip Hop music, not to forget Australia and New Zealand where their Hip Hop Artists are less commercial in sound than the present Hip Hop artists in the United States who are more concerned with melody.

-There is a very vibrant underground scene in France, and in Czech Republic a Hip Hop festival named Hip Hop Kemp is held annually where 20,000 people from all around the world participate in.
-Prominent Hip Hop acts from the United States and parts of Europe are invited to perform and the festival has a reputation for the atmosphere it gives it’s audience.
+There is a very vibrant underground scene in France, and in the Czech Republic, a Hip Hop festival named Hip Hop Kemp has been held annually where 20,000 people from all around the world participate in.
+Prominent Hip Hop acts from the United States and parts of Europe are invited to perform and the festival has a reputation for the atmosphere it gives its audience.